Do you want content like this delivered to your inbox?

 Of course, you could always have a roommate or two, but we’re actually talking about how you can live in your own home without a live-in roommate.
 This is where multi-unit properties come in.
 A multi-unit property, like a duplex or fourplex, essentially has more than one unit or home in the same building and under the same roof.
 And if you buy a property with more than one unit, you have the opportunity to rent it out and apply the rent you receive toward offsetting your own mortgage.
 You become a landlord with tenants that pay you rent.

 There are a lot of benefits to this set up.
-First off, as an owner-occupant you can often put as little as 15% down, and right now rates are beneficial.
+First off, as an owner-occupant you can often put as little as 15% down.
 In contrast, investors have to come up with a 25% down payment.
 It’s also easier to qualify for your home loan, as most lenders will consider your income + 75% of one of your tenant’s rents.
 To the lender it’s like you got a raise, and you have more buying power.
 Most importantly, you get to defray your personal living expenses (mortgage and so on) when the other units in your home are occupied.

 Potentially you could own as many as 10 units, but we suggest living there for at least one year before moving out and buying your next property.
 Purchasing the second property as an owner-occupant can be a little tricky, especially if you are moving to a fourplex or something less home-like.
 Another duplex in a better location or something along those lines is often a better move.

 If you like this idea, we will gladly find you some multi-unit properties in Austin that would work well for house hacking.
-Check out how these break down, assuming you purchase them at a 3.5% interest rate on a 30 year mortgage after making a 15% down payment:
+Check out how these scenarios break down, assuming you purchase them on a 30 year mortgage after making a 15% down payment:

 Interesting, right?
 With Austin home prices on the rise, house hacking can be a great way to get into home ownership and begin to build your real estate investment portfolio all at the same time.
 If you find this intriguing, the numbers are even more powerful with a fourplex.
 We should talk!